huaweicloud/packer-plugin-huaweicloud/website/source/docs/builders/huaweicloud-ecs.html.md

 ---
 description: |
-    The huaweicloud-ecs Packer builder is able to create new images for use with Huawei Cloud.
-The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
-This reusable image can then be used as the foundation of new servers that are launched within Huawei Cloud.
+    The huaweicloud-ecs Packer builder is able to create new images for use with HuaweiCloud.
+The builder takes a source image, runs any provisioning necessary on the image after launching it, then converts it into a reusable image.
+This reusable image can then be used as the foundation of new servers that are launched within HuaweiCloud.
 layout: docs
 page_title: 'HuaweiCloud-ECS - Builders'
 sidebar_current: 'docs-builders-huaweicloud-ecs'